 The book is written by Steve and Teri Maxwell who have homeschooled for over 30 years and have eight children.
 What I really liked about Managers of Their Home is that they don’t tell you that you should schedule life their way.
 After all, most of us don’t have eight kids.
 Instead, they provide a lot of tips and advice on how you can make the most of your time as you homeschool your kids and do life together.
 The other thing that is helpful about this book is that they provide sample schedules of other families and how they organize their time.
 It shows readers how many people have successfully implemented the suggestions outlined in Managers of Their Home.

-Here is a little peak into what our Tuesdays looked like one year.
-One thing I want you to understand about our schedule, is that it was a guide.
+Here is a little peek into what our Tuesdays looked like one year.
+One thing I want you to understand about our schedule is that it was a guide.
 We didn’t hit everything on this list at just the right allotted time or some days even at all.
 Life happens, and it’s so important to remember that and be flexible.
 That’s why we homeschool – right?

 |6:30||Bible Study||Bible Study|